 Every student at Killester has the opportunity to learn a musical instrument for 6 months through the classroom music program in either Year 7 or Year 8.
 Students can choose flute, clarinet, saxophone, trumpet, euphonium, trombone or percussion.
 Each student is provided with an instrument and extra teachers are employed so that learning is maximised in small instrumental groups.
 Students learn to read music, play by ear and compose pieces, as well as covering theory and aural skills.
 At the end of each semester these new musicians perform for parents and friends, giving them the chance to show off their skills.

 Instrumental music lessons at Killester

 Killester offers private instrumental music lessons in the following instruments: flute, clarinet, saxophone, trumpet, trombone, euphonium, voice, piano, guitar, bass guitar, drums, violin, viola, cello.
 Students can learn individually or with a partner.
-Enrolment forms are available at the office or can be downloaded here.
+Music enrolment forms are available at the office or can be downloaded here.